 Community or Constituency Served

-Casa de Esperanza works to support families, engage communities to end domestic violence, and improve services for Latinas across the country.
+Casa de Esperanza works to support families, engage communities to end domestic violence, and improve services for Latin@s across the country.

 Geographic Area Served

-Community advocacy, shelter, and community engagement is in Minneapolis/St. Paul area.
-Training, TA, Research and Public Policy is national.
+Casa de Esperanza is a national organization.
+Community advocacy, shelter, and community engagement is in the Minneapolis/St. Paul metropolitan area.
+Training, TA, Research and Public Policy has a national reach.